 Grandstand T1 is a new addition alongside Grandstand A. This covered stand offers views of turn 1 as well as the giant screens and down the main straight.

 Grandstand J is just along from the main grandstand on the pit straight, right opposite the pit exit.
 With a view of turn 1, this is the place for the budding strategists to sit, as you’ll see whether the overcut/undercut pit stop strategy gets pulled off.

 As for the start of the race, you seat will be just along from the grid, so the cars will be well on their way to 200km/h from a standing start.
 You’ll see those initial first lap tussles playing out, too, as the race gets underway.

 Unlike the main stand, grandstand J is uncovered, so you’ll need to pack accordingly for the summer Spanish heat.

 Away from the pit straight, a majority of the grandstands are found in sector three of the circuit.
 Following the high-speed sector two, the final part of the lap at the Spanish Grand Prix is a slower, more technical drive.

 These four grandstands look down on the final sector, creating a stadium bowl-like atmosphere as the cars parade through to the end of the lap.
-Grandstands C and H will also catch the final chicane, which has been known to catch a few drivers out, and is a great last-gasp overtaking opportunity.
+Grandstand H in covered and Grandstand G, along with the Main Grandstand, has wheelchair access tickets.

 This can be a prime place for cars to get ahead on the run down to the final sector.
 It’s also flanked by general admission areas, so is usually a great atmosphere throughout the Grand Prix.